MurrellGroup/ColabMPNN.jl/README.md

 [![Build Status](https://github.com/MurrellGroup/ColabMPNN.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/MurrellGroup/ColabMPNN.jl/actions/workflows/CI.yml?query=branch%3Amain)

-A Julia wrapper for ColabDesign's MPNN module using PyCall.
+ColabMPNN is a Julia wrapper for the MPNN submodule of the ColabDesign Python package, which can be found at https://github.com/sokrypton/ColabDesign/tree/main.

-For more details, see the [original Python documentation](https://github.com/sokrypton/ColabDesign/blob/main/mpnn/README.md)
+For more details about usage and function arguments, see the [original Python documentation](https://github.com/sokrypton/ColabDesign/blob/main/mpnn/README.md)

 ## Installation